ShoaibPathan/EmployeeDirectory/README.md

   - iOS 13.7
   - Cocoapods
   - RxSwift
+  - swiftformat
+    - swiftformat is used on my current project and I like how it makes my code consistent without any extra work.
+  - **Project setup**
+    - `gem install cocoapods`
+    - `pod install`
+    - open `EmployeeDirectory.xcworkspace` to build, run, and test the app
 - Area of focus
   - App architecture and data flow
     - View Controller Hierarchy